transloadit/uppy/website/src/docs/uppy.md

       1: 'You have to select at least %{smart_count} files' },
     exceedsSize: 'This file exceeds maximum allowed size of',
-    youCanOnlyUploadFileTypes: 'You can only upload:'
+    youCanOnlyUploadFileTypes: 'You can only upload:',
-  }
+    uppyServerError: 'Connection with Uppy Server failed' }
 }
 ```